LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 1. **Automated** - Performance-based test (the user has to make required configuration changes in the lab based on directions in the exam questions) that are evaluated using scripts to verify correct configuration within the lab or in code.

 Review questions can be added to a lab as an assessment.
 The assessment will appear when the user has completed all the lab steps.
 It is created on the Exam tab of the lab profile.
-To create an assessment, click the
+To create an assessment, select the
 **Exam** tab, and then check **Has Exam**.

 ![](images/exam-tab-has-exam.png "Has exam")

-To create a multiple choice review, in the Scoring Type drop-down, select **Assessment**, set the **Passing Score**, and then click **Add Page**.
+To create a multiple choice review, in the Scoring Type drop-down, select **Assessment**, set the **Passing Score**, and then select **Add Page**.
 Pages provide a way to organize the review content into categories that, for example, might follow the lab exercises or topics.
-Enter a page name and click **Add Question**.
+Enter a page name and select **Add Question**.
 Type the question, add the multiple choice selections, select the correct answer(s), and set the **Score Value** so that the exam can be scored.

 ![](images/exam-example-questions.png "Example multiple choice assessment") -->